chris-marsh/fastIPvanish/README.md

 OPTIONS

-    -l    - list the ping result from each server
-    -W    - write a vpn config to file
-    -Wr   - write a vpn config file and start/restart openvpn -d    - output a vpn config
-    -t    - specify a template file, default is ./templates/default.tmpl -c    - specify an output config file, default is ./config.ovpn -h    - outputs this message
+OPTIONS
+    -u, --update-servers  - update the server list from IP Vanish -l, --list-pings      - list the ping result from each server -s, --show-config     - output an openvpn config file to screen -w, --write-config    - write an openvpn config to file -o, --start-openvpn   - start/restart openvpn with a config file -c, --config-file     - specify an output config file -t, --template-file   - specify an input template file -h, --help            - outputs this message

 EXAMPLE 1